 (The Power of Words)

-Learners who are inclined towards reading and writing learn best through these activities because they are all about the written words.
+Learners inclined towards reading and writing learn best through these activities because they are all about the written words.
 Individuals with solid linguistic skills often prefer learning and communicating through the written word.
-They have a knack for using language effectively, so their vocabulary is quite extensive.
-These students are often voracious readers and writers.
-They process information best when they can read about it or write notes to reinforce their understanding.
+They have a knack for using language effectively, so their vocabulary is extensive.
+These students are usually voracious readers and writers.
+They process information best when reading about it or writing notes to reinforce their understanding.
 For them, language is a powerful tool for learning.

 Characteristics: